 Applicants must have a high school diploma or GED and must have earned a minimum 2.5 GPA.
 While online classes are primarily asynchronous, some professors requires students to log on at specific times.
 NCCU offers multiple start dates throughout the year, and applications are accepted on a rolling basis.

-North Carolina Central University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+North Carolina Central University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 BSU offers an online BS in criminal justice degree completion program.
 Students complete general criminal justice coursework before pursuing a specialization in corrections, victimology, tribal justice, or law enforcement.
 Graduates pursue careers in law enforcement and corrections within public and private agencies.